Peire de Montagut: Personal details

 A close friend of William of Chartres, it was most likely the trust the previous Grand Master had in him which meant he himself was elected so quickly in 1218.
 At the same time, the Grand Master of the Knights Hospitaller was Guérin de Montaigu, who is likely to have been Pere's brother.
 The close relationship between the two military orders during this period was probably a result of this.
+His life after retiring from public life is unknown.

 Military record

 His actions against the Muslim forces working for the capture of Jerusalem were so effective, that they were forced to propose a surrender.
 In return for the Templars calling off their siege at Damietta, the Islamic forces would return many Frankish soldiers, halt attacks on Jerusalem and most importantly, return the part of the True Cross, captured from the Europeans at the Battle of Hattin.

 Catholic pressure meant the Muslim terms were refused and the carnage continued.
 His military victories, aided by the Hospitaller knights, made him a renowned warrior.

-He died in 1232 of apoplexy.